 Why You Should Trust Us

-This year, we have looked far and wide to find all the sleeping pads on the market that are light and small enough to qualify as fastpacking pads so that we can compile a list of the best ultralight sleeping pads for you.
+For the initial version of this guide, we looked far and wide to find all the sleeping pads on the market that were light and small enough to qualify as fastpacking pads so that we could compile a list of the best ultralight sleeping pads for you.
 Then we tested 14 of them on adventures in places like the Wasatch Mountains of northern Utah, the Tavaputs Plateau of eastern Utah, Capitol Reef National Park in Utah, Silverton, Colorado, and several wilderness areas around the American West.
-We tested these pads in various environments so you can be well informed about the best on the market for fastpacking.
-The pads were used by multiple people in several different environments and evaluated on their durability, comfort, warmth, and packability.

-Frequently Asked Questions about the Best Ultralight Sleeping Pads for Fastpacking
+Frequently Asked Questions About the Best Ultralight Sleeping Pads for Fastpacking

 What is fastpacking?